secworks/siphash/README.md

 Processing a message block is done by assigning the block to the message block port (mi) and asserting the (compress) flag.

+Note that the core does not know the length of the message and does not perform final padding.
+The user of the core is expected to perform padding including setting length of the message in the final block.

 After all blocks in the message has been processed the processing is completed by asserting the (finalize) flag for one cycle.